libfuse/libfuse/README.md

     $ cmake ..

 Normally, the default build options will work fine.
-However, to build examples, tests, and other recommended utilites, you will probably want to do this:
+However, to build examples, tests, and other recommended utilities, you will probably want to do this:
 (this also explicitly uses Unix Makefiles - the cmake default)

    $ cmake -G "Unix Makefiles" \